Is My Furnace Blower Motor Bad? (Here Are Some Telltale Signs)

 By taking this first step in checking your furnace diagnostics, you can better understand what may be causing your furnace to fail and determine if professional repair or replacement is necessary.

-2. Remove the access panels
+2. Step 2: Remove the access panels

 Step 2 of diagnosing a failing furnace involves removing the access panels.
 These panels provide you with access to the interior furnace components that you need to inspect and test.
 To remove the access panels, you first need to locate them on your furnace.
 They are typically located on the front or sides of the furnace.